iterative/dvc.org/content/docs/command-reference/params/index.md

 unnecessary re-executions upon `dvc repro`.

-The default **parameters file** name is `params.yaml`, but any other YAML 1.2, JSON, TOML, or [Python](#examples-python-parameters-file) files can be listed in `dvc.yaml` additionally (with sub-lists of the params found in them, as shown in the sample above) .
+The default **parameters file** name is `params.yaml`, but any other YAML 1.2, JSON, TOML, or [Python](#examples-python-parameters-file) files can be used additionally (listed under `params:` with a sub-list of param values, as shown in the sample above) .
 These files are typically written manually (or they can be generated) and they can be versioned directly with Git.

 **Parameter values** should be organized in tree-like hierarchies (dictionaries) inside param files (see [Examples](#examples)).
 DVC will interpret param names